Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: III. C-QED model of two resonators coupled to the same TLS

 Figure 4(f) shows the transmission spectra of the DuRKID in the presence of two TLSs, one from each group (capacitor pair).
-Next this arrangement with two TLSs is used to calculate the cross-spectral density with TLSs and the two noise sources.
-For this we simulate the TLS-induced frequency noise of two resonator modes split by $\Omega_{AB}$, with bare resonance frequencies of $\omega_0/2\pi = 3.533$ GHz.
-The frequency noise spectral density $S_{\delta \nu /\nu}(f)$ is simulated with one TLS from each TLS group (m or n), by setting a 1/f noise spectrum on each.
-In Fig. 5(a), we show the simulated frequency-noise spectral density for resonators A and B. TLS frequency fluctuations in turn create fluctuations on the resonator modes, according to their effective couplings.
+Next, this arrangement with two TLSs is used to calculate the cross-spectral density with TLSs and the two noise sources.
+For this, we simulate the TLS-induced frequency noise of two resonator modes split by $\Omega_{AB}$, with bare resonance frequencies of $\omega_0/2\pi = 3.533$ GHz.
+The frequency noise spectral density $S_{\delta \nu /\nu}(f)$ is simulated with one TLS from each TLS group (m or n), by setting a $1/f$ noise spectrum on each.

+In Fig. 5(a), we show the simulated frequency-noise spectral density for resonators $A$ and $B$.
+TLS frequency fluctuations in turn create fluctuations in the resonator modes, according to their effective couplings.
 The TLS with higher energy is coupled to the higher resonator mode while the lower energy TLS is coupled to the lower mode.
-These conditions create uncorrelated 1/f frequency noise in the resonator modes (see Appendix B).
+These conditions create uncorrelated $1/f$ frequency noise in the resonator modes (see Appendix B).
 Im[S$_{21}]$ versus Re[S$_{21}]$ is shown in Fig. 5(b) and (c) without any TLSs interaction, $g=0$, (red line) and the TLSs interaction (grey line).
-Even though we have not analyzed more TLSs, from the principle of superposition we can expect the uncorrelated noise feature will continue for a typical TLS distribution -- TLSs noise should not be correlated in separate capacitors.
-This is distinct from correlated noise in the modes, which exists only where expected (See Appendix).
+In this section (III) we analyze 2 TLSs from 2 separate capacitor groups.
+This theoretical analysis of the 2 TLS, one in each capacitor group, resulted in uncorrelated noise from the TLSs as expected (see Appendix B).
+The noise is more completely modeled in the next section, using additional noise sources which will be present, along with an extra expected stray capacitance.\gray{Even though we have not analyzed more TLSs, from the principle of superposition we can expect the uncorrelated noise feature will continue for a typical TLS distribution -- TLSs noise should not be correlated in separate capacitors.
+This is distinct from correlated noise in the modes, which exists only where expected (see Appendix B, section 3).}